mpat505/CSC325ClassProjectForked/README.md

 ## Contributing

 Contributions welcome.
 If you have any suggestions or improvements, please submit an issue or create a pull request.
+To get started, please follow the guidelines below:

+### Development environment

+To ensure a consistent development environment, this project uses a [development container](/.devcontainer/devcontainer.json).
+This allows contributors to develop the project in a standardized and isolated environment.

+1. **Setup Development Container**: Make sure you have [Docker](https://docs.docker.com/get-started/introduction/get-docker-desktop/) and [Visual Studio Code](https://code.visualstudio.com/download) installed.
+2. **Open the Repository in VS Code**: Clone the repository and open it in VS Code.
+3. **Development Container**: When you open the repository, VS Code should automatically prompt you to reopen the project in the development container.
+If not, you can manually select **"Reopen in Container"** from the Command Palette `Ctrl+Shift+P`.

+### Contributor guidance

+For detailed guidelines on contributing to the project, please refer to the [Contributor Guidance Documentation](./docs/contributor-guides).

+Project Contributor Guidance Documentation covers the following topics:
+- How to submit a Pull Request
+- Coding Standards
+- Testing and Validation
+- Issue and Feature Request Submission

+---

+Following the preceding steps ensures a smooth and productive development process.
+If you have any questions, please feel free to reach out.

 ## License